SlayerXD444/Hatsune-Miku/README.md

 It Has Music, Fun and Utility commands for your Server.
 Miku is designed to be fast and easy to use.

-## Features
-Hatsune Miku has High Quality Music and 24/7 On Voice Channel Option.
-And it also has Several Roleplay commands in Fun Category and Some useful Commands in Utility Category.

 ## Wikis
 ### [**Hatsune Miku Wiki!**](https://github.com/SlayerxD444/Hatsune-Miku/wiki/Hatsune-Miku)